lambdaprime/dope4j/README.md

 Required options:

 `-modelUrl=<path>` - path to [DOPE](https://github.com/NVlabs/Deep_Object_Pose) model in ONNX format.
+Where to download models and how to covert them to ONNX can be found in [Quickstart to isaac_ros_pose_estimation](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/blob/c6a666d2fb6b3304a71fb7d3d928316fd2ce9510/README.md#quickstart)

 `-imagePath=<path>` - path to input image file or folder.
 In case of folder `dope4j` will search it for image files

 `-cameraInfo=<path>` - path to file with camera information in [camera_calibration_parsers](http://wiki.ros.org/camera_calibration_parsers#YAML) format.
 The images should be rectified before feeding them to DOPE.
 It means that if you want to use your camera you need to calibrate it first.
-This can be done using `camera_calibration_parsers` as described in [DOPE Camera Tutorial](https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/doc/camera_tutorial.md) For testing with DOPE original testsets use [original camera_info.yaml]( https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/config/camera_info.yaml)
+This can be done using `camera_calibration_parsers` as described in [DOPE Camera Tutorial](https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/doc/camera_tutorial.md) For testing with DOPE original testsets use [original camera_info.yaml](https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/config/camera_info.yaml) (copy of it can be found inside `config` folder).

 Optional options: